SoftwareAG/c8y-docs/content/streaming-analytics/troubleshooting-bundle/alarms.md

 Apama-ctrl generates the following alarm for the above example:

 - Alarm type: `APAMA_CTRL_WARN_<HASHCODE>`
-- Alarm text: &lt;EPLAppName&gt;.&lt;monitorName&gt; - context '&lt;contextName&gt;' has been processing a single event for a long time.
+- Alarm text: &lt;EPLAppName&gt;.&lt;monitorName&gt; - This EPL app is probably in an infinite or long-running loop and impedes the operation of your other apps.
+It is recommended that you deactivate and diagnose this app.
 - Alarm severity: WARNING

-You can diagnose the issue by the monitor name and context name given in the alarm.
+You can diagnose the issue by the monitor name given in the alarm.

-For more details, you can also check the Apama logs if the tenant has the "microservice hosting" feature enabled.
+For more details, you can also check the log files of the Apama-ctrl microservice if the tenant has the "microservice hosting" feature enabled.
 Alarms of this type should be fixed as a priority as these scenarios may lead to the microservice and correlator running out of memory.
+See also [Log files of the Apama-ctrl microservice](#logfiles).

 <a name="eplapp_restore_timeout"></a>
 #### EPL app restore timeout on restart of Apama-ctrl